 How many specialties can I explore at one time?

-Is Residency Explorer mobile compatible?
+Is the Residency Explorer tool mobile compatible?

 Why do some programs not display applicant data?